Fancy a European Getaway?

 In Barcelona, accessible beaches have become the norm.
 Wheel along accessible promenades which parallel the sand, then once you find the perfect spot, take one of the ramps down into the thick of things.
 After taking a ramp from the sidewalk to the sand, other wooden ramps will take you right up to the sea.

 Beach wheelchairs are also available at a number of beach sections on the Barcelona coast, as are wheelchair accessible bathrooms.
 Barcelona has four long kilometres of coastline, so when you’re heading to the beach, just ask to be dropped off anywhere along the accessible promenade and you’ll have your pick of spots.

 Accessible Accommodations in Barcelona

-Check out our 213 accessible accommodations in Barcelona.
-We provide a variety of holiday rentals.
-You can always feel warm and reliable from Handiscover.
+Check out our accessible accommodations in Barcelona.
+We provide a variety of holiday rentals and you can always feel comfortable knowing that Handiscover will help you to find the right accessible accommodation for you.
 Click on our gorgeous accommodations below.
 Plan your summer holiday with Handiscover rentals in Barcelona!!

 Barcelona is definitely a popular destination in Europe.
 Wanna more useful information about this amazing city?

 - Barcelona Disabled Friendly Travel Guide